unfoldingWord/wordMAP/README.md

   ...
 ];

+// keyed by n-grams in the primary text.
+// These are the number of occurrences an n-gram occurs in the text primaryNgramFrequencyIndex = {
+  "a": 5,
+  "b": 2,
+  ...
+  "a b": 1,
+  ...
+}

+// keyed by n-grams in the secondary text.
+// These are the number of occurrences an n-gram occurs in the text secondaryNgramFrequencyIndex = {
+  "d": 5,
+  "e": 2,
+  ...
+  "d e": 1,
+  ...
+}

-// keyed by n-grams by the primary text primaryAlignmentFrequencyIndex = {
+// keyed by n-grams in the primary text.
+These the frequency of permutations. primaryAlignmentFrequencyIndex = {
   "a": {
     "d": 1,